arunraj6/git-advanced-commands/README.md

 ### hard

-This will completelly wipe out the changes from the staging area.
+This will completely wipe out the changes from the staging area.

     git reset head --hard